Meet our instructor and learn more about what to expect with online arbitration training.

 Accreditation and Recognition

-This online Arbitration certificate is recognized and accredited by the ADR Institute of Canada (ADRIC) and ADR Institute of Ontario (ADRIO), and the course meets the educational requirement (40 hours) needed to pursue the Qualified Arbitrator (Q. Arb) designation.
+This online arbitration certificate is recognized and accredited by the ADR Institute of Canada (ADRIC) and the ADR Institute of Ontario (ADRIO), and the course meets the educational requirement (40 hours) needed to pursue the Qualified Arbitrator (Q. Arb) designation.
 Completing an accredited arbitration course streamlines the process for acquiring the Q. Arb certification, which is nationally recognized.

 Review a complete list of Q. Arb requirements here.